 How much can I invest in a SIPP?

-In terms of how much you can contribute to a SIPP in a tax year, for people in employment, you can put in pre-tax annual earnings up to a limit of £60,000 for the tax year 2024/25.
+For people in employment, you can contribute up to 100% of your annual UK earnings into a SIPP, up to a maximum of £60,000 per tax year (for 2026/27) to receive tax relief.
 For those earning more than £260,000, there is a reduction in the amount you can contribute of £1 for every £2 earned over that sum, with the maximum reduction being £50,000.
 This means that those earning over £360,000 would have an annual allowance of £10,000.
 Meanwhile, if you are not earning money, you can contribute up to £3,600 in each tax year, made up of a £2,880 contribution matched by £720 basic-rate tax relief.

-What can I invest in with my SIPP?
+What can I invest in with a SIPP?

-Not all SIPP providers offer the full range of permissible investment types, with those that offer the more specialist options often charging a premium for the privilege.
+Not all SIPP providers offer the full range of permissible investment types, and those that do offer the more specialist options often charge a premium for the privilege.
 If you have a particular interest in a specific investment type, it is worth shopping around to make sure the provider offers it and that the fees associated with it aren't too hefty.
-For novice investors it can pay to choose more mainstream options such as a selection of funds, which help to ensure a good level of diversification.
+For novice investors, it can pay to choose more mainstream options such as a selection of funds, which help to ensure a good level of diversification.

 Investments that can be held in a SIPP include: